dvidos/handcrafted-os/readme.md

 to have a simple process running in a emulator or computer.

 Might even be able to make a bootable usb stick!
+Update mid-May: We did put it on a usb stick and it did boot on our old laptop!

 ~Following this guy: [https://dev.to/frosnerd/writing-my-own-boot-loader-3mld](https://dev.to/frosnerd/writing-my-own-boot-loader-3mld)~ outgrew this idea, now following mostly [OSDEv.org](https://osdev.org/)